Financial-Times/content-tree/README.md

   external path: string
   /** Semantic version of the code of the component, e.g. "^0.3.5". */
   external versionRange: string
-  /** Last date-time where the attributes for this block were modified, in ISO-8601 format. */ external attributesLastModified: string
+  /** Last date-time when the attributes for this block were modified, in ISO-8601 format. */ external attributesLastModified: string
   /** Configuration data to be passed to the component. */ external attributes: Attributes